akashkaveti/deployment-startegy/README.md

 * Use the cluster add-ons that are available with EKS which installs kube-proxy, CNI and DNS on the cluster.

+* Enable OIDC Provider for EKS and use the OIDC provider connect URL for IRSA.

 4.3.
 Managed Node Groups Configuration

 Considerations: